vaizard/glued-core/README.md

 - all dependencies setup
 - glued-core installed in /var/www/html/glued-core
-- nginx configured to use glued-core as the default server responding to https://glued (using a self-signed certificate)
+- nginx configured to use glued-core as the default server responding to https://glued (using a self-signed certificate).
+Additionally, https://openapi.glued will be accessible too.
+Make sure to setup your DNS.
+- make sure to set up correct

 ## Installing additional services